 1. List what you will do every day: That is the basis for calculating configuration, instead of starting from someone saying which model is hot.

-2. Calculate total cost of ownership: Don't forget the operating system, monitor, keyboard, mouse, webcam, speakers, power adapter if needed.
+2. Calculate the overall cost of ownership: Don't forget the operating system, monitor, keyboard, mouse, webcam, speakers, power supply if needed.

 3. Prioritize a balanced system: A machine with no major weaknesses is often better than a machine with one very strong component but the rest is lacking.

-4. Leave room for upgrades: Investing strategically is to buy enough for now but still leave room for 1 to 2 upgrades later.
+4. Leave room for upgrade: Strategic investment is to buy enough for now but still save room for 1 to 2 upgrades later.

 HP-PC-Workstation-Kayak-XA 10